Why Does Desktop.ini Keep Appearing? (Fixed)

 Click View in the top-left corner of the screen after File appears.
 The ribbon in the View menu will open after this action.

-Read Also: How to Fix Camera Missing from Device Manager?
+Read Also: How to Fix PC Shuts Down Randomly?

 Open File Explorer and click the Options icon.
 On the screen comes the Folder Options Wizard.
 Select the middle tab labeled “View”.